GCuser99/SeleniumVBA/README.md

 Driver updates can also be programmatically invoked via the [WebDriverManager class](https://github.com/GCuser99/SeleniumVBA/wiki/Object-Model-Overview#webdrivermanager).

-To try the ActiveX DLL, download and run the installer in the [dist folder](https://github.com/GCuser99/SeleniumVBA/tree/main/dist).
+The ActiveX DLL solution requires no dependencies (such as .Net Framework).
+To try it, download and run the installer in the [dist folder](https://github.com/GCuser99/SeleniumVBA/tree/main/dist).

 ## SendKeys Example